 Catholic Activity: Jesse Tree, Day 9 — Joseph

-Symbols: Coat of many Colors, Sheaf, Silver Coins
+Symbols: Coat of many Colors, Coat with long sleeves, Sheaf, Silver Coins, Bag with Silver Coins

 Joseph was the eleventh son of Jacob and the first born son of Rachel.
 Joseph's brothers were furious that their father favored their younger brother above all of them.
 When Jacob gave Joseph an expensive, long-sleeved coat (translated in the Septuagint as a "coat of many colors"), they were jealous and conspired against him.
 Long sleeves would have been worn by rich people who did not do manual labor, as the sleeves would get in the way.